 I think that probably every young software engineer has experienced such scenario.
 The hidden sin here is the lack of analysis and design.
 Software is a strange beast: you may find it in boxes, containing a DVD or something like that, but every software engineer knows well that it’s only a shell for the real deal, the bits.
 What most of software engineers miss, instead, is the fact that the bits themselves (well, the code, actually) are only a representation of more abstract concepts.
 Software could be defined in several ways, but it always has some kind of structure and some sort of behaviour.
 These two characteristics are often overlooked in the hurry to write some code, but they always manifest themselves.
 As a software engineer you have two ways to deal with them: dominate them or be dominated by them.
 To be dominated by them it’s easy, as I’ve already explained: jump straight to coding and let structure and behaviour manifest themselves later (and be sure to get big troubles).
 In order to dominate structure and behaviour you have to think about them beforehand: you should first analyze the problem that you must solve (problem domain analysis), then you should start thinking about the structure and the behaviour of your beast (pardon, your software) in order to adapt it to the task at hand (this is the “design”): for example, this involves finding out where it’s most likely to change in the future; in general it’s about making choices about your software structure and behaviour to make them fit the problem at hand.
 If you code right away, you’ll often overlook such high level choices, ending up with a “self grown” solution that’s most likely inappropriate.
 There are several ways to do analysis and design, but if you don’t do them you’re doomed.

-MYSELF: been there, did that… Actually I’ve done the mistake to overlook analysis and design at the very first time that I wrote a software for a client (that was paying me!).
+MYSELF: been there, done that… Actually I’ve done the mistake to overlook analysis and design at the very first time that I wrote a software for a client (that was paying me!).
 As a result of bad structural choices I had to rewrite it from scratch.
-While this was a bad thing, it also was the occasion to start using Python (many thanks to Alex Martelli for the hint!); but mostly it was an eye opener about what the software engineering craft it’s really about.
+While this was a bad thing, it also was the occasion to start using Alex Martelli for the hint!); but mostly it was an eye opener about what the software engineering craft it’s really about.
 Lately, when I do non-trivial softwares, I’m always careful about remembering to do analysis and design; anyway I still happen to stumble upon software projects that are already in progress and deemed to fail because of this mistake (it happened in my last job, for example).
 It’s really bad, I hate it.

 This mistake is often the consequence of the realization that coding right away leads to bad consequences: the realization is so shocking that, instead than starting to think sanely about what’s above the code’s level of abstraction, some software engineers get really paranoid about this.
 The panic fosters an irrational search for a sense of security by over-structuring their software projects.
 The problem here is that, instead than finding a design that fits the problem at hand, they build complex structures that are always overkill and most likely also off-target.
 As I said before, also, structure is only one half of the nature of software: over-structuring often leads to overlook software’s behaviour too.